xcore/sw_serial_to_ethernet/doc/using_the_application.rst

         3 : Save current configuration of all channels to flash 4 : Restore and set channel configuration from flash

-* P1 : Uart Channel Identifier (typical values range for 0 to 7)
+* P1 : UART Channel Identifier (typical values range for 0 to 7)

 * P2 : Parity Configuration (typical values range for 0 to 4)
         0 : No Parity